dqops/dqo/docs/command-line-interface/settings.md

 title: dqo settings command-line command
 ---
 # dqo settings command-line command
 The reference of the **settings** command in DQOps.
-Show or set settings
+Show or set local instance settings